IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_fetch.rst

 Synopsis
 --------
-- Retrieve the contents of a z/OS UNIX System Services (USS) file from the remote z/OS system, and save them on Ansible control node.
+- Retrieve the contents of a z/OS UNIX System Services (USS) file from z/OS system, and save them on Ansible control node.
 - USS file that already exists at *file_dest* will be overwritten if it is different than the *file_src*.